coralogix/telemetry-shippers/logs/fluentd/k8s-helm/http/README.md

 ```
 If that is not the case please replace the existing one with this one.

-Then next to the source we will add the following filter that will concat the logs:
+Then, next to the source, you'll need to add the following filter that will concat the logs:

 ```yaml
 <filter raw.containers.**>